Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @willamettevalleyvineyards

-Willamette Valley Vineyards offers various other wine experiences, including Pairings Exploration, private tastings and tours, and Pairings Wine Dinners.
-The winery also hosts a range of events throughout the year, like an annual harvest celebration.
+Willamette Valley Vineyards offers various other wine experiences, including Pairings Exploration, private tastings and tours, and specialized wine dinners.
+The winery also hosts a range of events throughout the year, like their annual harvest celebration.

 Editor’s Note: If you get the chance, book one of the winery’s Pairings Exploration experiences.
-It features a selection of wines that match the flavor profiles of 4 small plates prepared by their award-winning chef.
+It features a selection of wines that match the flavor profiles of small plates prepared by their executive chef.
 A knowledgeable winery attendant will then talk you through each pairing.

 Argyle Winery: Gorgeous Tasting House